 Late applications will be accepted but there is no guarantee you'll get your first host institutions preference.

 7. Apply directly to the nominated partner institution

 If your nomination is accepted by the host (partner) university, you will be sent instructions on how to apply directly to the host university.

 Application requirements will differ from country to country, however most universities will require the following:

-- Official Academic Transcript: you may need to send the original or scanned copy to your host university.
+- Official Academic Transcript: you will need to send the original or scanned copy to your host university.
 This is not the same as the unofficial academic record you can download from eStudent.
-You can order your official transcript online or from the Student Business Centre.
+The Exchange Office will order a copy on your behalf from the Student Business Centre.

 - Personal Statement: take the time to write a considered response, including your motivation to study at the institution.

 - Copy of the photo page of your passport: Passports must be valid for at least 6 months past your intended return date.

 - Health/vaccination certificate: you may be required to provide a certificate of health and/or proof of immunisations.